qutebrowser/qutebrowser/misc/userscripts/README.md

   databases using pykeepass.
 - [qute-pass](./qute-pass): Insert login information using pass and a dmenu-compatible application (e.g. dmenu, rofi -dmenu, ...).
+- [qute-lastpass](./qute-lastpass): Similar to qute-pass, for Lastpass.
+- [qute-bitwarden](./qute-bitwarden): Similar to qute-pass, for Bitwarden.
 - [qutedmenu](./qutedmenu): Handle open -s && open -t with bemenu.
 - [readability](./readability): Executes python-readability on current page and opens the summary as new tab.